nodebotrpa/bot/src/W3Driver/Test/Readme.txt

 * How to use Driver
 1. Create a new project at IDE.
 2. Add W3Driver files to project.
-3. Must be a folder names as driver which contains selenium drivers.
+3. Must be a folder named as driver which contains selenium drivers.

 File Structure
 TestDriver.upp